elte-nlp/elte-nlp-course/lecture_source/nlp_23-contrastive.md

 \left\|\hat{\mathbf{s}}_{y_j}-\mathbf{s}_{y_j}\right\|_2^2.
 $$

+- $M$ is the number of target blocks and $B_i$ contains the patch indices of target block $i$.
+- The context encoder and predictor are optimized through this loss.
-The important point is that the loss is evaluated in the learned representation space and that the target encoder receives **no** gradient, it's updated only via EMA.
+- The target encoder receives **no gradient**; it is updated only via EMA.
+- This asymmetric design helps prevent representation collapse without requiring negative samples.

 ## Multi-block masking strategy